FlexodBR/samp-server-lua/README.md

 - Now in the same file "server.cfg", add the line "luascripts filename" **(Example: luascripts lvdm)**.

-- If you want to use modules, add the line "luamodules filename".
+- If you want to use modules, add the line "luamodules filename.dll".

 ## Credits